tylim88/Firelord/README.md

 Api is exactly same as Collection Operations: [Query](#-collection-operations-query), [Order And Limit](#-collection-operations-order-and-limit), [Paginate And Cursor](Firelord#-collection-operations-paginate-and-cursor)

-just use collection group reference instead of collection reference, refer back [Getting Started](#-getting-started) on how to create collection group reference
+simply use collection group reference instead of collection reference, refer back [Getting Started](#-getting-started) on how to create collection group reference.

-## 🌻 Object Typing
+## 🌻 Complex Data Typing

 as for (nested or not)object[] type, its document/collection operations work the same as other array, it will not be flatten down due to how firestore work, read [Firestore how to query nested object in array](https://stackoverflow.com/a/52906042/5338829).
-You cannot query(or set, update, etc) object member in array, nested or not, similar rule apply to nested array.
+You cannot query(or set, update, etc) object member or array member in array, nested or not, similar rule apply to nested array.
+Long thing short, any thing that is in the array, will not get flatten and will not have it field path built.

 however, it is very much possible to query and modify object member(nested or not), as long as it is not array, the typing logic works just like other primitive data type in document/collection operation, because this wrapper will flatten all the in object type, nested or not.

 NOTE: read type does not flatten, because there is no need to

-lastly both object, object[], array, nested or not, all the value type of all member will undergo data type conversion.
+lastly both object, object[], array, array object, nested or not, no matter how deep, all the field value(not referring to Firestore.FieldValue, but field value in general) of all data types will undergo data type conversion.

 consider this example